cgtobi/netatmo_custom/README.md

 # Netatmo component [BETA]

+:warning: **Please don't use this unless you know what you are doing.
+This is not supported nor will it be maintained beyond the purpose of this beta test.**

 This repo is a custom component from the beta version of the official HA Netatmo component.

 Add this repo as a custom repo in HACS and install it.
 Remove the old Netatmo integration.
 Reboot Home Assistant and configure the newly installed netatmo component through the integration page as per the old one.